 The use of AI is mostly for back-end improvements

 Artificial intelligence (AI) has been lauded as the most natural technology to be deployed in the fintech space.
 Why?
 It is because, in theory, financial services is inherently a data-driven industry, and algorithms are best suited to processing data quickly and cheaply.
 The media often highlight the exemplary use of AI to interact with customers.
 Nevertheless, from our client experience, the use of AI in financial services seems to be more geared towards improving back-office operations.
 It is true that some companies, such as the US “insurtech” (fintech focused on the insurance sector) Lemonade, use AI to handle customer purchases and claims.
 Yet, in the past, many more customer-facing technologies, such as robo-advisors, have failed to live up to their promises.
-So the advantages conferred by AI have so far mostly been derived from cost-cutting initiatives such as streamlining labour-intensive and costly onboarding processes and compliance procedures.
+So the advantages conferred by AI in fintech have so far mostly been derived from cost-cutting initiatives such as streamlining labour-intensive and costly onboarding processes and compliance procedures.
 Naturally, this may change very swiftly.
 With advances that can make machines much better able to mimic human conversations and interact with humans, we may soon be witnessing a boom in the use of customer-facing algorithms.

 Decentralised finance, not blockchain, is moving ahead

 It is easy to confuse blockchain with cryptocurrencies.
 As if we were not confused enough, “decentralised finance” is now thrown into the mix.
 Decentralised finance, or “defi”, can be defined as “non-custodial finance which enables all types of financial transactions currently existing in traditional financial systems but which is done on a peer-to-peer basis, without the use of intermediaries but enabled instead by smart contracts.
 Transactions facilitated by decentralised finance include borrowing and lending, savings, investments, derivatives and insurance”.3